 According to the Work and Care Act, an employee whose wife or partner gives birth is entitled to 2 days of paid leave and 3 additional days of unpaid leave within the 4 weeks after the child has been brought home from the hospital.
 The employee can take emergency leave for the childbirth.
 Employers cannot deny a request for paternity leave.

-According to the Dutch law, the legal retirement age is 65 years and will increase to 66 years in 2018, and 67 in 2021.
-With effect from 2022, an employee’s retirement age will be linked to average life expectancy.
-The General Old Age Pensions Act outlines that Dutch residents who reach retirement age are eligible to start receiving a flat-rate pension benefit based on the net minimum wage and the person's living situation.
+According to the Dutch law, the current legal retirement age is 66 years, and will be 67 years and 3 months by Jan.1, 2022.
+The General Old Age Pensions Act outlines that Dutch residents, who reach the retirement age are eligible to start receiving a flat-rate pension benefit based on the net minimum wage and the person's living situation.

 Terminated employees aged less than 65 years may be entitled to an unemployment insurance allowance through the Institute for Employee Benefit Plans.
 To qualify for this allowance, a former employee must have worked for a minimum of 26 of the 36 weeks preceding the first day of unemployment.

 How GPS can Help

 With our Global PEO/Employer of Record services, companies can expand into Netherlands and hire their employees without having to establish a branch office or subsidiary in Netherlands.

 - Your candidate is hired via our Netherlands PEO.
 If needed, we can also help you find the right talent in any country with our comprehensive global staffing services.

 - Your new employee begins work quickly as we take care of employment contracts, statutory and non-statutory benefits, and running their payroll - all in full compliance with Netherlands laws.

 - Global PEO Services experts manage all day-to-day operational issues such as employee expenses, and severance/termination if required.

 - With no contractor risks, pass on the compliance burden to Global PEO Services.